jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ## Relationship with Autonomous System Number Object Class

-It would be useful to show all the ASPAs associated with an autonomous system number.
+It would be useful to show all the ASPAs associated with an autonomous system number object.
 To that end, this extension adds a new "rpkiAspas" member to the Autonomous System Number object class ([@!RFC9083, section 5.5]):

 * rpkiAspas -- an array of ASPA objects ((#aspa_object_class)) for the autonomous system number

-Here is an elided example for an autonomous system number with ASPAs:
+Here is an elided example for an autonomous system number object with ASPAs:

 ```
 {